 Here are the simple ingredients you need to make this delicious vegan pesto sauce with healthy fats:

 - Raw walnuts - Shelled walnut halves are a key ingredient; walnuts are a budget-friendly option compared to costly pine nuts.
 They are an excellent source of antioxidants and omega-3 fatty acids.
+They make the perfect base and add a delicious nutty flavor.

 - Sea salt to bring out the flavors.

-- Garlic - Fresh garlic is essential to pesto!
+- Garlic - Fresh garlic is essential!

 - Extra virgin olive oil - Choose a fresh, good-quality oil.

 - Fresh lemon juice - You need a splash of lemon juice for acidity and brightness.
+We love this pesto with plenty of lemon juice to brighten it up, however, feel free to reduce the amount if desired.
+You can always add more if needed.

 Substitutions

-- Walnuts - instead of walnuts, you can use pine nuts, pistachios, or sunflower seeds.
+- Walnuts - instead of walnuts, you can use pecans, pine nuts, pistachios, or sunflower seeds.
 Or you can skip the walnuts!
 Yes, you can.
 The result will be a basil sauce or dip, but it will still be delicious.

 - Nutritional yeast - use shredded vegan parm instead, or skip it.